Workers’ Compensation Insurance in California

 • If there is a repetitive stress injury, the worker may file a claim up to one year from the date that they became aware of the injury.

-• A worker has up to five years from the date of injury to file a claim if the original injury caused additional or further injury.
+• A worker has up to five years from the date of the job injury to submit a claim form if the original injury caused additional or further injury.

 Get workers’ comp quotes with Insureon